 7 March – Punschrullens Dag

 A punschrulle can best be compared with the Belgian and Dutch marrow pipes.
 It contains marzipan and both ends are soaked in chocolate.
-The Swedish version is often in green marzipan, has slightly different in taste and a different filling.
+The Swedish version is often with green marzipan, has a slightly different taste and a different filling.
 The punschrullar are also called dammsugare (vacuum cleaners).
-You can also find them at Ikea.
+You can find them at Ikea.

-These punschrulle are traditionally eaten with first advent as well.
+These punschrulle are traditionally eaten on the first advent.

 25 March – Våffledagen